 Goslings are adorable, but they do grow into geese, and most of us do not have room for large numbers of geese over the winter.
 Before incubating or letting your goose sit, consider what you will do with more geese - many people breed for the table or sell surplus ganders to the table market, but not everyone is so unsentimental.
 We have so far (fingers crossed) had little difficulty selling our young ones in autumn to good homes, but the autosexing characteristic of our breed of geese makes it possible to guarantee sex, which is an advantage.
-Large numbers of crossbred geese of indeterminate sex may be very difficult to find homes for.
+Large numbers of crossbred geese of unknown sex may be very difficult to find homes for.

 Q. When is a good time to have goslings?

 In the spring when new grass is growing.
 In continental Europe this usually means late March to May.
 If you are getting eggs well outside these months, eat them; raising goslings when there is no warm weather and nutritious spring grass is difficult and not kind to them.
 Incubating much too early, so they need to be kept indoors for a long time, causes problems such as them ‘grazing’ one another’s fluff in a frustrated search for grass.